altera-fpga/hls-samples/Tutorials/Features/hls_flow_interfaces/invocation_interfaces/README.md

       ```
       make fpga_sim
       ```
-   4. Run the generated HDL through Intel® Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
+   4. Run the generated HDL through Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
       > **Warning**: The FPGA executables generated in this tutorial are **not** supported to be run on FPGA devices directly.
       ```
       make fpga